Aquafina-water-bottle/jp-mining-note/themes/132_anime_card/README.md

 ## Limitations
 - Certain parts of this theme will not scale properly with mobile.
-- The tested content on the front-side is not shown on the back-side.
-    Instead, the word is always shown.
-    This is not a problem if you only use one card format.
+- Kanji hover may be cut off on the right side of the screen if the screen is not big enough.
+- Only vocab cards can be created.

 ## Example images
 TODO